Zoten64/The-Harbor-Hearth/README.md

 The logo is a free vector file I found online and modified slightly to fit my color scheme.
 See credits

+**Layout**

+The header consists of:

+- Header with dropdown menu
+- logo/order now button on the right side of the header

+The Footet consists of:

+- Footer with links to social media
+- Footer with location and contact information

+The homepage layout consists of:
+- Carousel items on the home page to get a preview of the reviews and news section
+- Menu with toggleable tabs to display either meals, drinks or desserts

+The menu page layout consists of:
+- A menu with toggleable tabs
+- An order now button at the bottom of the page
+- Link to contact page

+The reviews page consists of:
+- Multiple cards spread out over the pages with a preview of the review
+- Next and Previous buttons for pagination navigation
+- A write review button if you're logged in, otherwise a "log in to write review" button

+The contact page consists of:
+- Contact form
+- Small paragraph of alternative contact methods with links to email and phone number

+The blog and news page consists of:
+- Multiple cards spread out over the pages with a preview of the post
+- Next and Previous buttons for pagination navigation

+The employee pages consists of:
+- Home page with buttons to the view orders and contact forms pages
+- Page to view orders categorized into "not started", "in progress", "finished" and cancelled
+- Order details page
+- Contact forms page with cards of previews of contact forms categorized into "answered" and "not answered"
+- Contact forms detail page with the option to respond to the form if it has not been answered yet

+The account page consists of:
+- Login page by default
+- Sign up page via a link
+- Account page where you can change your details and delete your account

 # Wireframes

 <details>